08/09/2018 / Destination Wedding, Tips for Brides & Grooms, Wedding, Wedding Tips

 Flowers, Lighting, and Décor: 8% of total wedding budget

 This category is all about ensuring that your wedding looks beautiful!
 The right lighting, flowers, and décor can truly transform any space.
-And when it comes to flowers, remember that you’re not just paying for the actual blossoms, but the labor involved with processing the flowers, labor and productions, supplies, delivery, breakdown, and more.
+And when it comes to flowers, remember that you’re not just paying for the actual blossoms.
+You will pay for the labor involved with processing the flowers, labor and productions, supplies, delivery, breakdown, and more.

 Music: 10% of total wedding budget